elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

 ## Deploying and configuring the bot code

 The bot code is deployed via salt.
-During deployment a copy of [elife-poa-xml-generation]( https://github.com/elifesciences/elife-builder/blob/d0f15aaea37fd953de421c2c84333286078e2823/salt/salt/elife-bot/init.sls#L99) is brought into the same directory structure as the bot-code.
+During deployment [elife-poa-xml-generation is cloned]( https://github.com/elifesciences/elife-builder/blob/d0f15aaea37fd953de421c2c84333286078e2823/salt/salt/elife-bot/init.sls#L99) is brought into the same directory structure as the bot-code.
+The [elife-poa-xml-generation repo](https://github.com/elifesciences/elife-poa-xml-generation) has many functions that are used throughout.

 The bot code imports functions from the elife-poa-xml-generation code, e.g. [here](https://github.com/elifesciences/elife-bot/blob/master/activity/activity_PackagePOA.py#L478).